Isuru01/Weather-Backend/README.md

 # Weather Backend

 This is the backend repository for the Weather Backend project.
 It provides API endpoints to manage user data and send weather updates via email.
+This backend uses open weather api and users can register their emails and can get weather updates every 3 hours according to the user location

 ## Installation